OpenNebula/docs/source/advanced_components/ddc/reference/provision/overview.rst

 provision
 ^^^^^^^^^

 This section contains parameters for the provisioning driver.
-Most parameters are specific for each driver, the only valid common parameters are:
+Most parameters are specific to each driver.
+The only valid common parameters are:

 +-----------------+--------------------------------------+-----------------------------------------------+
 | Parameter       | Default                              | Description                                   |